Your resume is your golden ticket to job interviews.

 It’s important to be authentic on your resume.
 You don’t need to inflate your role or exaggerate your success to be impressive.
 The key is to present your real impact with clarity and confidence.

 Even small wins matter.
-Maybe you didn’t lead a project, but you played a critical support role.
-Maybe you weren’t the top performer, but you consistently exceeded expectations.
+Maybe you didn’t lead a project but played a critical support role.
+Perhaps you weren’t the top performer, but you consistently exceeded expectations.

 Employers value integrity.
 They want to see what you’ve actually done.
 They want to see the real you, not a fantasy version.
 Just make sure you’re not downplaying yourself either.
 Own your contributions, and let your work speak for itself.